• Skip to primary navigation

 Instructions

-• Preheat oven to 400 degrees Fahrenheit.
+• Preheat oven to 400℉.
 Line two baking sheets with parchment paper and set aside.

-• In a bowl, combine pumpkin puree, brown sugar, cinnamon, ginger, nutmeg, and cloves.
-Set aside.
+• In a bowl, add pumpkin puree, brown sugar, cinnamon, ginger, nutmeg, and cloves.
+Stir to combine and set aside.

-• Lay dough onto prepared baking sheets and add 2 teaspoons of filling to the center of each dough circle (this amount will vary based on the size of your circles).
-Fold dough over to cover filling and pinch the edges closed using a fork.
+• Lay dough onto prepared baking sheets and add 2 teaspoons of filling to the center of each dough circle (filling amount will vary based on the size of your circles).
+Fold dough over to cover filling and pinch the edges closed with a fork.

 • In a small bowl, whisk together egg and water.
 Brush the top of each pasty with egg wash, sprinkle with turbinado sugar, and cut three slits into the top of each pasty to vent.